zhamao2019/python-scraping/README.md

 # python-scraping
-Python scraping practices with BeautifulSoup and API requests.
+Python scraping practices with BeautifulSoup, Selenium and API requests.

 * Find 100 Movies To Watch
 * Billboard Hot 100 to your Spotify Playlist